peterkilfeather/MSc_TT2020/README.md

   - [Cellular α-synuclein pathology is associated with bioenergetic dysfunction in Parkinson’s iPSC-derived dopamine neurons](https://academic.oup.com/hmg/article/28/12/2001/5315478)

 ### Packages/commands often used

+*This is growing list of packages/commands that I use very often*

 ```
 - ls, cd, mv, cp, rm, htop, ssh, screen, cut, sort, uniq, >, |, for i in *, parallel, echo
 - BioMaRt